jansouza/nagios-plugins/README.md

   -S LAST_SAVE_TIME LAST_SAVE_TIME
                         Check the number of seconds since the last save -S [WARN,CRIT].
-Ex. -S 3600 86400 -t TIMEOUT            Connection TimeOut
+Ex. -S 3600 86400 -t TIMEOUT            Connection Timeout
   -v, --verbose         Enable verbose output

 ```

 #### Redis - PNP4Nagios
-This plugin also collection information about performance data from memcached server, that can be used by PNP4Nagios
+This plugin also collection information about performance data from Redis server, that can be used by PNP4Nagios

    - response_time
    - used_memory